lilnoun1112/theworks/src/blog/2024-08-23-a-frequency-independent-phase-shifter.md

 **Abstract:** In this paper, we utilise optimization methods to determine a frequency-independent phase shift such that two phase-shifted versions of a signal can be summed and the resulting amplitude spectrum is unchanged.
 A phase difference between two signals is thus defined, which remains constant for all frequencies within a given range.
 For the intended purpose of this study, we set the frequency range to the audible human hearing range of 16 Hz–20 kHz.
 We found that a new 3-stage filter method provides a variable phase shifter (i.e., ϕ = 0–360°) without the need for additional amplifiers.
 In addition, we present a new method that reduces the number of filters necessary, improving both the accuracy and efficiency of current techniques.

-**Disciplines:** Engineering, Signal Processing, Electrical and Computer Engineering, Physics, Physical Sciences and Mathematics, Statistical, Nonlinear and Soft Matter Physics
+**Disciplines:** Engineering, Signal Processing, Electrical and Computer Engineering, Physics, Physical Sciences and Mathematics, Statistical, Nonlinear and Soft Matter Physics.

 **Keywords:** band filter, signal processing, sound transformation, phase shifter, time delayer, frequency independence.